grossoantonio/grossoantonio.github.io/en/felts.md

     - title: Silon Felt
       description: |
-          Used to print with uneven boards and felts
+          Used to emboss with uneven boards and felts
       img:
           - feltro-silon-1.jpg
           - feltro-silon-5.jpg
-          - feltro-silon-3.jpg
           - feltro-silon-7.jpg

 ---